 Affordable Housing Development

-Current Affordable Housing Projects
+Recent Affordable Housing Projects:

-Brattlebrook Village - Pittsfield
+Brattlebrook Village, Pittsfield (2016)

-Berkshire Housing is partnering with Rees-Larkin Development of Boston to purchase and rehabilitate Dalton Apartments a 40 year old 100 unit rental community located on the eastern edge of Pittsfield.
-In March a funding proposal was submitted to the Massachusetts Department of Housing and Community Development (DHCD) for low-income housing tax credits and state subordinate loan funds.
-A preliminary commitment for tax exempt bond construction and permanent financing has been obtained from the Mass Housing Partnership and Mass Development.
-The total development cost is $12.5 million.
+Berkshire Housing partnered with Rees-Larkin Development of Boston to purchase and rehabilitate the former Dalton Apartments, a 40 year old, 100 unit rental community located on the eastern edge of Pittsfield.
+In June 2014 the partnership purchased the property using an interim Acquisition Loan from CEDAC, a quasi-public non-profit lender.
+In July 2015 funding commitments from the Massachusetts Department of Housing and Community Development (DHCD) were secured for low-income housing tax credits and state subordinate loan funds.
+Tax exempt financing from the Mass Housing Partnership and Mass Development was used for the construction and permanent financing.
+The total development cost was $12.5 million.